Get

 How to Celebrate Take Your Dog to Work Day

-If you’re interested in hosting a Take Your Dog to Work Day celebration at your own workplace, you can request a free toolkit from PSI.
-Here are some additional practical tips for celebrating this holiday safely at work.
+If you’re interested in hosting a Take Your Dog to Work Day celebration at your workplace, you can request a free toolkit from PSI.
+Here are additional practical tips for celebrating this holiday safely at work.

 1. Know Your Workplace’s Pet Policy